Tektite: Nonterrestrial source theories

 Though the meteorite impact theory of tektite formation is widely accepted, there has been considerable controversy about their origin in the past.
-As early as 1897, the Dutch geologist Rogier Diederik Marius Verbeek (1845–1926) suggested an extraterrestrial origin for tektites: he proposed that they fell to Earth from the Moon.
-Verbeek's proposal of an extraterrestrial origin for tektites was soon seconded by the Austrian geologist Franz E. Suess.
+As early as 1897, Dutch geologist Rogier Diederik Marius Verbeek suggested an extraterrestrial origin for tektites: he proposed that they fell to Earth from the Moon.
+Verbeek's proposal was seconded by Austrian geologist Franz Eduard Suess.
 Subsequently, it was argued that tektites consist of material that was ejected from the Moon by major hydrogen-driven lunar volcanic eruptions and then drifted through space to later fall to Earth as tektites.

 The major proponents of the lunar origin of tektites include NASA scientist John A. O'Keefe, NASA aerodynamicist Dean R. Chapman, meteorite and tektite collector Darryl Futrell, and long-time tektite researcher Hal Povenmire.
 From the 1950s to the 1990s, O'Keefe argued for the lunar origin of tektites based upon their chemical, i.e. rare-earth, isotopic, and bulk, composition and physical properties.
 Chapman used complex orbital computer models and extensive wind tunnel tests to argue that the so-called Australasian tektites originated from the Rosse ejecta ray of the large crater Tycho on the Moon's near side.
-O'Keefe, Povenmire, and Futrell claimed on the basis of behavior of glass melts that the homogenization, which is called "fining", of silica melts that characterize tektites could not be explained by the terrestrial-impact theory.
+O'Keefe, Povenmire, and Futrell claimed on the basis of behavior of glass melts that the homogenization of silica melts (which is called "fining") that characterize tektites could not be explained by the terrestrial-impact theory.
 They also argued that the terrestrial-impact theory could not explain the vesicles and extremely low water and other volatile content of tektites.
-Futrell also reported the presence of microscopic internal features within tektites, which argued for a volcanic origin.
+Futrell reported the presence of microscopic internal features within tektites, which argued for a volcanic origin.

 At one time, theories advocating the lunar origin of tektites enjoyed considerable support as part of a spirited controversy about the origin of tektites that occurred during the 1960s.
 Starting with the publication of research concerning lunar samples returned from the Moon, the consensus of Earth and planetary scientists shifted in favor of theories advocating a terrestrial impact versus lunar volcanic origin.
-For example, one problem with the lunar origin theory is that the arguments for it that are based upon the behavior of glass melts use data from pressures and temperatures that are vastly uncharacteristic of and unrelated to the extreme conditions of hypervelocity impacts.
-In addition, various studies have shown that hypervelocity impacts are likely quite capable of producing low-volatile melts with extremely low water content.
+For example, one problem with the lunar origin theory is that the arguments for it that are based upon the behavior of glass melts use data from pressures and temperatures that are uncharacteristic of and unrelated to the conditions of hypervelocity impacts.
+In addition, various studies have shown that hypervelocity impacts are capable of producing low-volatile melts with extremely low water content.
 The consensus of Earth and planetary scientists regards the chemical, i.e. rare-earth, isotopic, and bulk composition evidence as decisively demonstrating that tektites are derived from terrestrial crustal rock, i.e. sedimentary rocks, that are unlike any known lunar crust.